KamilKhxn/rock-paper-scissor/README.md

 A combination of **JavaScript**, **HTML** and **CSS** were used to track the user's and computer's score and print a update message each round.

 Some key things I learned about:
-* **DOM manipulation** - changed scores and message
+* **DOM manipulation** - changed scores and message with the .innerHTML property
-* Handling events - checked which button was pressed using **event handlers**
+* **Event Handlers** - checked which buttons were pressed, using the event 'click'
-* Changing CSS elements using JavsScript - changed border of option selected based round's outcome (win, lose, draw)
+* **Changing CSS elements using JavsScript** - changed the border of the users selection based on the round's outcome (win, lose, draw) by adding a class then removing it after a some time (setTimeout)

 ## Resources